 - Following that, an acid workup splits the zinc and oxygen bond to generate zinc(II) salt and β-hydroxy ester as the final products.

-Some of the significant advantages of this reaction are;
+Some significant advantages of this reaction are;

 - Reformatsky reaction can be conducted with highly hindered ketones.
-The reaction facilitates the successful addition of nucleophiles to delta positive carbon atom of a ketone.
+The reaction facilitates the successful addition of nucleophiles to the delta positive carbon atom of a ketone.

 - Reformatsky mechanism can be easily adapted for intramolecular aldol reactions.

 - The organozinc halide reagents used in the Reformatsky Reaction are relatively stable.
 They are also available commercially.

 - Reformatsky results in the isolation of beta-hydroxy ester.

 - Another merit of the Reformatsky reaction is convenience since the reaction is an alternative to the reaction of an aldehyde or a ketone with the preferred lithium enolate of an ester.

 - Yields of Reformatsky were found to be improved by using freshly prepared zinc powder a heated column of zinc dust, copper-zinc couple, acid-washed zinc and trimethylchlorosilane.